rsnodgrass/hass-flo-water/README.md

 More complex cards can be created, for example the following shows both the basic entities card as well as a card built with mini-graph-card (see flo/lovelace/ folder for example cards):

 ![Flo Lovelace Examples](https://github.com/rsnodgrass/hass-flo-water/blob/master/lovelace/mini-graph.png?raw=true)

-### Step 4: Configure Automatic Updates (optional)

-NOTE: This has been upgraded to support [HACS](https://github.com/custom-components/hacs) as well using the repository: rsnodgrass/hass-flo-water

 ## See Also